-Type of Soil Disturbance Soil Restoration on Requirement Comments/Examples No soil disturbance Restoration not permitted Preservation of Natural Features Minimal soil disturbance Restoration not required Clearing and grubbing Areas where topsoil is stripped only - no HSG A&B HSG C&D Protect area from any ongoing construc- change in grade Apply 6 inches of topsoil Aerate and apply 6 inches of topsoil tion activities.
-HSG A&BHSG C&DAerate and apply 6 inches of topsoilApply full Soil Restoration Areas of cut or fill Heavy traffic areas on site (especially in a zone 5-25 feet around buildings but not within a 5 foot perimeter around foundation walls) Apply full Soil Restoration (decompaction and compost enhance- ment) Areas where Runoff Reduction and/or Infiltration practices are applied Restoration not required, but may be applied to enhance the reduction speci- fied for appropriate practices.
+Type of Soil Disturbance Soil Restoration on Requirement Comments/Examples No soil disturbance Restoration not per mitted Preservation of Natural Features Minimal soil disturbance Restoration not req uired Clearing and grubbing A HSG A&B HSG C&D Durte et ano from only on oping construct change in grade Apply 6 inches of topsoil Aerate and apply 6 inches of topsoil tion activities.
+HSG A&B HSG C&D Areas of cut or fill Aerate and apply 6 inches of topsoil Apply full Soil Restoration Heavy traffic areas on site (especially in a zone 5-25 feet around buildings but not within a 5 foot perimeter around foundation walls) Apply full Soil Restoration (decompaction and compost enhance- ment) Areas where Runoff Reduction and/or Infiltration practices are applied Restoration not required, but may be applied to enhance the reduction speci- fied for appropriate practices.
 Keep construction equipment from crossing these areas.
 To protect newly installed practice from any ongoing construction activities construct a single phase operation fence area Redevelopment projects Soil Restoration is required on redevel- opment projects in areas where existing impervious area will be converted to pervious area.
-Aeration includes the use of machines such as tractor-drawn implements with coulters making a narrow slit in the soil, a roller with many spikes making indentations in the soil, or prongs which function like a mini-subsoiler.
+Aeration includes the use of machines such as tractor-drawn implements with coulters making a narrow slit in the so roller with many spikes making indentations in the soil, or prongs which function like a mini-subsoiler.
 Per "Deep Ripping and De-compaction, DEC 2008".